 Although demoted from the position of Morocco’s capital city, there is little doubt that Morocco’s former capital, the city of Fez, remains one of the most important cities in the entire country.
 Fez was the capital of Morocco for over four centuries, and it still remains the cultural center of the country, as well as one of the most important religious centers.
 The city was founded in the late 8th century, and a large part of Fez remains a medieval city in design, a visual proof of the city’s history and culture.

-On our Morocco photos, you’ll be able to see why Fez is a must stop.
-Fez is intriguing, its old buildings reflecting an architecture most of the world moved past centuries ago, with winding narrow streets that are too small to allow for common automobiles.
+Scrolling through our Morocco photos, you’ll be able to see why Fez is a must stop – it is intriguing, its old buildings reflecting an architecture most of the world moved past centuries ago, with winding narrow streets that are too small to allow for common automobiles.
 This means you will see throngs of people on foot, and the streets are full of donkeys and mules, just as they were hundreds of years ago.
 The city is the cutting edge of Moroccan art and culture, yet with the same feel and similar appearance that maintained itself centuries before the first Europeans even appeared.

 Even though the Kairouine Mosque is off limits to most travelers, several of the Islamic schools that are around the mosque do allow visitors.
 Many of these schools are literally hundreds of years old and contain beautiful courtyards led to through open doors rich in detailed work, using everything from marble to cedar.
-Unusually close by to this area is the tanners’ quarter, where you can visit and watch experts craftsmen apply their trades.
+Close by to this area is the tanners’ quarter, where you can visit and watch expert craftsmen apply their trades.

 A large part of the charm of Fez is that sense of a different time.
-While you will see all the evidence of modern cultural influence from blue jeans to boom boxes to modern goods, a traveler can not shake that sense of the past, from the narrow streets, to the buildings of old stone and wood, palaces and Islamic schools with elaborate entrances, to all the various sights that remind one of the past from ramparts, balconies, and courtyards to the walls that were once used for defense, before the need was no longer there and the city grew out towards the desert beyond them.
-Many of the streets are virtual mazes of alleys and tunnels, and streets are made of cobblestone.
-The voices of people—from old men, to merchants, to children—envelope the city, and it’s not far off description to describe Fez as a giant human beehive.
+While you will see all the evidence of modern cultural influence from blue jeans to boom boxes to modern goods, a traveler can not shake that sense of the past, from the narrow streets, to the buildings of old stone and wood, palaces and Islamic schools with elaborate entrances, to all the various sights that remind one of the past from ramparts, balconies, and courtyards to the walls that were once used for defense.
+The voices of people—from old men, to merchants, to children—envelop this giant human beehive of a city, enticing you in and leaving its mark.